tango-controls/GitHubBackup/README.md

 * GHBU_GIT_CLONE_CMD: base command to use to clone GitHub repositories (default = "git clone --quiet --mirror git@${GHBU_GIHOST}:")
 * GHBU_PROXY_SETTINGS: Proxy settings for curl command.
 For instance "-x proxy.mydomain.com:1234".
 (Default = "")

+Script requires jq; install with `apt install jq` on Ubuntu.

 The script will generate per repository X from the target organization:
 * a tar.gz file containing the git repository X
 * a tar.gz containing the git repository of this X repository's wiki